Texas Scorecard Journalism Fellowship

 - Be strategic and disciplined.

-Fellows will work four days a week alongside senior Texas Scorecard staff to research and develop content for Texas Scorecard, a news publication that seeks to educate and inspire Texans to exercise effective citizenship and advance self-governance.
-Fellows will be expected to write and develop their own content under the mentorship of senior staff, in addition to assisting other staff members with research or additional content.
+These individuals will work alongside senior Texas Scorecard staff to develop content for Texas Scorecard, a news publication that seeks to educate and inspire Texans to exercise effective citizenship and advance self-governance.
+At the end of the fellowship, they will be expected to write and develop their own content under the mentorship of senior staff.

-Fellows will be paid a $10,000 stipend in 5 installments for the duration of their fellowship.
+Fellows will be paid a $2,000 monthly stipend for the duration of their fellowship.

-Why should I choose to dedicate my spring to the Texas Scorecard Journalism Fellowship?
+Why should I choose to participate in the Texas Scorecard Journalism Fellowship?

 The fellowship is the first program of its kind in the State of Texas designed to form and equip young activists with the tools and knowledge they need to become effective communicators about the public policy process of our beloved state.
-Upon its conclusion, fellows will possess a caliber of political experience and knowledge that normally requires years of full-time employment to develop.
-This invaluable toolkit will allow them to be real changemakers in their communities and make them top-tier recruits for Texas Scorecard and allied organizations looking to hold state and local officials accountable.
+They will emerge with the skills and knowledge necessary to be real changemakers in their communities and make them top-tier recruits for Texas Scorecard and allied organizations looking to hold state and local officials accountable.